-When you start expanding your business outside of your country, you need to think about work visas.
+When you start expanding your company outside of your country, you need to think about work visas.
 While you’ll likely hire citizens in your new country, you may also send current employees to Monaco to join your extended workforce.
 The proper work visas or permits will ensure all employment is legal.

 At Globalization Partners, we make sure your employees have all the proper permits and documentation for legal employment in your countries of expansion.

 Unlike many other countries requiring work permits for non-citizens, Monaco requires all workers, citizens or otherwise, to have a permit for employment.
 There is only one type of work permit, Permais de Travail, and there is a priority list for who receives them.
 The permit priority is as follows:

 - People married to or born to a Monegasque

 - Residents who have already worked in the country